 Once the mask is produced, you can further edit it with the brushes plus shift and harden (sharpen) the mask.

 I used a difficult image to mask: a girl with her hair flying out.

 Below is the result of my mask without spending too much time on it.
 As you can see, Mask AI is not perfect.
 Even if I spend more time on the mask, it would have been counterproductive as hair is not easy to mask even with an automation software.

-Mask AI costs $99.
-You can use coupon code aperlust for a 15% discount.
+Mask AI costs $99.99.
+You can follow this link and use coupon code aperlust for a 15% discount.